How long should my baby sleep in the same room as me?

 Any time you think you might fall asleep with your baby, make sure they are on their back in a clear, safe space.

-The chance of SIDS is lower when babies sleep in a room with an adult than when they sleep alone.
+The chance of SIDS is lower when you have your baby sleep in the same room as you compared to having them sleep alone.

 Glossary of terms